bitpay/ruby-client/README.md

     BitPay::Client.new("myAPIKey", {api_uri: "https://test.bitpay.com/api"})

-Note that you will need a separate API key for `test.bitpay.com` which can be obtained by registering for a test account at https://test.bitpay.com/start
+Note that in order to pair with testnet, you will need a pairing code from test.bitpay.com and will need to use the bitpay client with the --test option.

 ## API Documentation